William Joyce (writer): Film and television

-Joyce has received three Emmys for Rolie Polie Olie, a Canadian animated television series based on his series of children's books that aired on Disney Channel (part of Playhouse Disney block) and is currently on Disney+.
-His second television series, George Shrinks, used to air daily on PBS stations.
+The Canadian children's series Rolie Polie Olie and George Shrinks are both based on Joyce's books.
 He has received three additional Emmys for other animated projects.

-Joyce created conceptual characters for Disney/Pixar's feature films Toy Story (1995) and A Bug's Life (1998).
-In 2001 Pixar founder John Lasseter introduced Joyce to animation director Chris Wedge.
-At this time Wedge’s fledging animation studio Blue Sky was completing its Oscar winning short film Bunny and hoped to begin developing feature animated films, which they soon did with the Ice Age franchise.
+Joyce created conceptual characters for the Disney/Pixar feature films Toy Story (1995) and A Bug's Life (1998).
+In 2001, Pixar founder John Lasseter introduced Joyce to animation director Chris Wedge.
+At this time, Wedge's fledging animation studio Blue Sky Studios was completing the short film Bunny and intended to begin developing feature animated films, which they soon did with the Ice Age franchise.

-In 2002, after Joyce and Ice Age director Chris Wedge attempted to adapt one of Joyce's book Santa Calls into a feature film Santa Calls, during that process they both came up with the idea for the computer-animated feature film Robots (2005).
-Besides being one of the creators, Joyce also served as a producer and production designer.
+In 2002, Joyce and Wedge conceptualized the film Robots while attempting to adapt Joyce's book Santa Calls into a feature film.
+In the final film, Joyce is credited as a producer and production designer.

-In 2005, Joyce and Reel FX launched a joint venture, Aimesworth Amusements, to produce feature films, video games and books.
+In 2005, Joyce and Reel FX launched a joint venture, Aimesworth Amusements, to produce feature films, video games, and books.
 The new company announced plans to make three feature films: The Guardians of Childhood, The Mischevians, and Dinosaur Bob and His Adventures with the Family Lazardo.
-The first of those projects, The Guardians of Childhood was developed by DreamWorks Animation into the feature film, Rise of the Guardians.
-It was released in 2012 and is based on Joyce's book series and the short film Man in the Moon, directed by Joyce.
-Joyce was originally slated to direct the film, however early in the production his daughter Mary Katherine, his wife Elizabeth and his sister Cecile were diagnosed with terminal illnesses.
+The first of those projects, The Guardians of Childhood was developed by DreamWorks Animation into the feature film Rise of the Guardians.
+It was released in 2012 and is based on Joyce's book series and the short film Man in the Moon, which he directed.
+Joyce was originally slated to direct the film, but dropped out early in production after his daughter Mary Katherine, his wife Elizabeth, and his sister Cecile were diagnosed with terminal illnesses.
 He continued on as an executive producer along with his friend Guillermo del Toro.
-At the beginning of the end credits Dreamworks dedicated the film to Joyce’s daughter who died before the film's release.
+At the beginning of the end credits, DreamWorks dedicated the film to Mary, who died before the film's release.

-In 2007, Disney released Meet the Robinsons, a feature film based on his book A Day with Wilbur Robinson, to which Joyce served as one of the executive producers of the film along with John Lasseter and Clark Spencer.
-Joyce had written several drafts of the screenplay and did production design on a number of key characters and sets for the final film.
+In 2007, Disney released Meet the Robinsons, a feature film based on Joyce's book A Day with Wilbur Robinson.
+Joyce served as co-executive producer and production designer, and wrote several drafts of the screenplay.